 Practice what you learn.
 Apply what you know.

-Students in the CALS spend hundreds of hours each year gaining real-world experience through internships.
+Students in CALS spend hundreds of hours each year gaining real-world experience through internships.
 Internships enable students to apply what they've learned in the classroom in a structured and supervised professional setting related to their field of interest.
 They offer a chance for students to get a taste of what a future career path might look like, while gaining valuable resume-boosting experience that can often lead to a job after graudation.

 Internship Spotlight: New England Wildlife Center